Finasteride for Hair Loss: Side Effects, Dosage and More

 What Is Finasteride?

-Finasteride is a prescription medication used to treat male pattern baldness, also known as androgenetic alopecia.
+Finasteride is a prescription medicine that doctors may use to help manage certain types of hair loss, also known as androgenetic alopecia.
 This is the most common form of hair loss in men, affecting over 50% of Filipino men by age 50.

 It works by inhibiting an enzyme called 5-alpha-reductase, which converts testosterone into dihydrotestosterone (DHT)—a hormone that miniaturizes hair follicles and shortens the hair growth cycle.
 When DHT levels are reduced, hair follicles can function normally again, resulting in a slowdown or reversal of hair thinning.